Liu Yifei Facts And News

 20. Took up Mulan as a challenge

 Liu Yifei’s passion for her role as Mulan is remarkable.
 For 3 months, she did physical training, learnt horseback riding, tai chi and qigong.
 The actress also went for lessons with movement choreographers in preparation for Mulan (2020).

 Liu Yifei Is A Multifaceted Actress

-If you’re all set with your Mulan makeup and patiently waiting for the release of Mulan on 23 July 2020, tide through this period with other Liu Yifei films from her long list of films and dramas.
+If you’re all set with your Mulan makeup and finally caught the live-action remake of Mulan, check out other Liu Yifei films from her long list of films and dramas.